panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 `numberRef.value` is how you access the primitive value from the ref `numberRef`.

-`.value` is a special property available on all the refs to read or update the ref value.
+`<ref>.value` is a special property available on all the refs to read or update the ref value.

-`objectRef.value.count` is how you can access a property of in the ref data is an object.
+Regarding objects in refs, `objectRef.value.count` is how you can access a property of in the ref data is an object.

 In the template you don't have to use `.value` to access a ref value.
 This is also called ref auto-unwrapping in templates: